Chapter 45 - Farmland Preservation

 1. The Agricultural Advisory Board shall:

-1. Review and approve applications for qualified farmland and voluntary agricultural districts and make recommendations concerning the establishment and modification of agricultural districts, subject to the appeal of such decisions to the Board of Commissioners pursuant to N.C.
+1. Review and approve applications for qualifying farmland and Voluntary Agricultural Districts, Enhanced Voluntary Agricultural Districts, and Agricultural Conservation Easements, and make recommendations concerning the establishment and modification of agricultural districts, subject to the appeal of such decisions to the Board of Commissioners pursuant to N.C.
 Gen. Stat. §106-739(a)(1).

 2. Hold public hearings pursuant to Article VI of this Chapter.